nucypher/nucypher/docs/source/demos/finnegans_wake_demo.rst

 Run the Demo
 ---------------

-    After acquiring a text file to re-encrypt, execute the demo by running:
+    After acquiring a text file to re-encrypt, execute the demo from the ``examples/finnegans_wake_demo`` by running:

 .. code::

-    (nucypher)$ python3 finnegans-wake-demo.py
+    (nucypher)$ python finnegans-wake-demo.py